A Guide to Life at Vanderbilt Hall

 lounge with an attached kitchen available for student use.

 The Oliver Wendell Holmes Library is available to students for relaxing and holding study groups when it is not scheduled for meetings.
 It is located off the front foyer, across from the Business Office.
-The Library contains a collection of books and magazines, donated by the Aesculapian Club, that may be borrowed on the honor system.
+The library contains a collection of books and magazines, donated by the Aesculapian Club, which may be borrowed on the honor system.
 Students, alumni, and management often donate books and magazines.
 The Oliver Wendell Holmes Library may be reserved through Room Scheduling at 617-432-2020 or e-mail firstname.lastname@example.org.

 The Culver Lounge is located on the second floor of the Deanery at entry I in room 273.
 It was renovated and modernized in 2008.
 It has a flat-screen 46-inch LCD TV and a home theater system with DIRECTV, a pool table, and a wireless Internet connection.
 Comfortable seating provides a relaxed atmosphere for group gatherings.
-A sign-up sheet is located near the front entrance of the lounge, allows students to reserve the room.
+A sign-up sheet, which is located near the front entrance of the lounge, allows students to reserve the room.
 Because the Culver Lounge is located within an area of student rooms, and not in a separate area, close attention to quiet hours is required in this space.
 Availability of this lounge is contingent upon respect for quiet hours and careful use of the equipment.

 This room is open to all students, staff, and faculty.
 It is located in room 166 near the Deanery Lounge (entry I).
 It is used for prayer and meditation, as well as religious, spiritual, and philosophical studies and activities.
 These religious and spiritual activities take priority over use of the room as an academic study space for individuals or groups.